worm-portal/Complicator/README.md

 `pip install Complicator`

 ## Usage

+The best way to learn about the Complicator is through the WORM Portal ([worm-portal.asu.edu](worm-portal.asu.edu)).
+Check out Jupyter notebook demo 4-2-1 in the WORM Library that is available when you log in.

+What follows is a brief example of how the Complicator can be used.

 Supply a dataframe containing names of metals, ligands, stability constants for the first through fourth association at 25 °C, and optionally, standard state entropies of association for the first through fourth association complex.
 An example is assigned to the variable `df_input` in the example below.